Voice-Privacy-Challenge/Voice-Privacy-Challenge/README.md

-### 📢 The Second VoicePrivacy Challenge 🏆 will start in January 2022! 🚀
+### 📢 The Second VoicePrivacy Challenge 🏆 will start soon! 🚀
 ### 🔜 More information is coming soon...⌛ ###